 Students will not be permitted to engage in any behavior that deprives other students of an orderly atmosphere for study.
 The ConVal District School Board is committed to providing a safe school environment, in which all members of the school community are treated with respect.
 The right of each student to an education will receive the highest priority.
-Please refer to policies JICD in the policy section of this Handbook for more information about Student Rights and Responsibilities.
-Please review policies JI and JIA in the policy section of this handbook for more information about Students Rights and Responsibilities.
+Please refer to policies JICD, JI, and JIA in the policy section of this Handbook for more information about Student Rights and Responsibilities.